• Home

 How to Make Oven Baked BBQ Ribs

-Place the ribs in a large stockpot.
-If the rack is too long, cut between the bones with a sharp knife or have the butcher do it.
+Put the ribs in a big stockpot.
+If the rack is too large, you can cut between the bones using a sharp knife or ask the butcher to do this.
+Add the salt, peppercorns, smashed garlic, cut onion, and bay leaves.
+Cover with cold water so the ribs are completely underwater.

-Place the ribs meaty-side-up on the baking sheet.
-Brush generously with about 1/2 cup of BBQ sauce, getting the whole top surface.
+Put the ribs meaty-side-up on the baking sheet.
+Brush the entire top surface with about 1/2 cup BBQ sauce.

-Return to the oven for 20 more minutes.
-The sauce from the first round will have dried and started to caramelize — the second coat goes on darker and stickier.
+Bake for 30 minutes, then remove and brush 1/2 cup sauce on top.
+Go back to the oven for 20 more minutes.
+The sauce from the first round will have dried and begun to caramelize; the second coat will be darker and stickier.

-Rest 5 to 10 minutes, slice between the bones, and serve with the remaining sauce on the side.
+Let rest for 5 to 10 minutes, slice between the bones, and serve the remaining sauce on the side.

 Storage and Make-Ahead Tips